Gulf of Maine Warming Update: 2024

 Daily SSTs in the Gulf of Maine

-The annual cycle of SST in the Gulf of Maine exhibits a pattern common to regions in the Northern Hemisphere, with the lowest temperatures observed in March and the highest values observed in August (Figure 6).
-Daily SST anomalies in 2023 never fell below +-1.79 °F compared to the long-term (1991-2020) average and reached as high as high as 5 °F above the long-term average.
+The annual cycle of SST in the Gulf of Maine exhibits a pattern common to regions in the Northern Hemisphere, with the lowest temperatures observed in March and the highest values observed in August (Figure 3).
+Daily SST anomalies in 2024 never fell below +-1.95 °F compared to the long-term (1991-2020) average and reached as high as high as 4 °F above the long-term average.

 The largest temperature anomalies were observed during November, which also turned out to be the warmest November on record (as highlighted in our Fall 2022 update).
-Figure 6 also illustrates that, in 2023, 135 days experienced SST anomalies that exceeded the threshold for being considered marine heatwaves, or MHW (more on MHWs below, including Figure 10)
+Figure 3 also illustrates that, in 2024, 41 days experienced SST anomalies that exceeded the threshold for being considered marine heatwaves, or MHW (more on MHWs below, including Figure 5)

 SST Anomalis & MHW Events

 A marine heatwave (MHW) is defined as a period when there are five or more consecutive days when the observed SST is greater than the 90th percentile of the long-term average for that day.
 Gaps of 2 days or less in this threshold do not constitute a break in the MHW event.
-Figure 6 illustrates that the Gulf of Maine met the criteria for experiencing a MHW for 135 days in 2023 (or 97% of the year).
-Superimposing MHW status (black line) over the full timeseries of daily SST anomalies (blue/white/red shading) (Figure 6) reveals that the frequency, duration, and intensity of MHWs has increased in the past decade.
+Figure 3 illustrates that the Gulf of Maine met the criteria for experiencing a MHW for 41 days in 2024 (or 11% of the year).
+Superimposing MHW status (black line) over the full timeseries of daily SST anomalies (blue/white/red shading) (Figure 3) reveals that the frequency, duration, and intensity of MHWs has increased in the past decade.

-Gulf of Maine SSTs Out of Balance
+Gulf of Maine SST Heatmap

 Quarterly SST Trends

 Zooming in to sub-annual timescales reveals some interesting patterns: the observed rate of warming in the Gulf of Maine varies throughout the year.
-Comparisons across the four quarters of the year (Figure 11) reveal that the Gulf of Maine is warming fastest during July-September (~4x the global ocean average)—almost twice the rate seen during January-June (~3x the global ocean average).
+Comparisons across the four quarters of the year (Figure 6) reveal that the Gulf of Maine is warming fastest during July-September (~4x the global ocean average)—almost twice the rate seen during January-June (~3x the global ocean average).

 Annual SST Anomaly Map

-In addition to the sub-annual (or temporal) variation, there can also be significant spatial variability in annually-averaged SST patterns (Figure 12).
+In addition to the sub-annual (or temporal) variation, there can also be significant spatial variability in annually-averaged SST patterns (Figure 7).

 This year the impacts of large-scale variability in major oceanic currents, such as the relative influence of the Gulf Stream versus the Labrador Current was quite apparent.
 With large pockets of above and below average SST anomalies present along the turbulent path of the Gulf Stream to the South of our study area.